temetvince/x4/README.md

     * Argon Flak - only worthwhile turret outside of Arc, Argon because of best tracking rate
 * Boron
     * Arc - slows down ships of the same class or lower
     * Ion Pulse Turrets - slow turning but extremely accurate, deadly and long-ranged.
-I don't like these on M ships due to the unstable platform they provide, but probably the best M turret in the game for L ships.
+I don't like these on M ships due to the unstable platform they provide, but probably the best M turret in the game for L ships
-    * Phase turrets - like phase guns/phase cannons, no exciting effects but still your best option if you need hull damage out of a Boron turret.
+    * Phase turrets - like phase guns/phase cannons, no exciting effects but still your best option if you need hull damage out of a Boron turret

 ### Hardpoints
 * Terran
     * Proton Barrage - faster than bolt, higher heat/slower than TER pulse
     * TER Pulse - commonwealth pulse but better against fighters.
-Still struggles vs heavier stuff.
+Still struggles vs heavier stuff
 * Boron
-    * Ion Atomiser (M) - Disrupts the maneuvering thrusters of S and M ships, reducing their turn rate.
+    * Ion Atomiser (M) - Disrupts the maneuvering thrusters of S and M ships, reducing their turn rate
-    * Ion Pulse Railgun (M) - Very accurate, effective against both hull and shields, but heat caps quite quickly in sustained fighting.
+    * Ion Pulse Railgun (M) - Very accurate, effective against both hull and shields, but heat caps quite quickly in sustained fighting
     * Arc Gun (S) - Small equivalent of Ion Pulse Railgun
-    * Ion Gatling (S) - The Ion Gatling disrupts the engines of S and M ships, reducing their speed.
+    * Ion Gatling (S) - The Ion Gatling disrupts the engines of S and M ships, reducing their speed
     * Phase Cannon/Gun - not exciting but vital in an effective Boron loadout, the only efficient way to deal hull damage.
-Deadly accurate like most Boron weapons but no special effects.
+Deadly accurate like most Boron weapons but no special effects
 * Generic
     * Commonwealth Pulse - generic anti fighter gun.
-Does the job but lacks DPS - beams are better vs fighters, bolts or shotguns are better vs M and bigger.
+Does the job but lacks DPS - beams are better vs fighters, bolts or shotguns are better vs M and bigger
-    * Beam - ultimate anti small gun, great for drones and particularly fast fighters where even pulse struggles to hit.
+    * Beam - ultimate anti small gun, great for drones and particularly fast fighters where even pulse struggles to hit
     * Bolt - all-rounder.
-Struggles to hit fighters but punches harder vs bigger.
+Struggles to hit fighters but punches harder vs bigger
     * Shotguns - Lots of overlap with bolt.
-Even better vs M/L, high velocity means surprisingly good vs S.
+Even better vs M/L, high velocity means surprisingly good vs S
-    * Proton Barrage - Bolt but better in every meaningful way.
+    * Proton Barrage - Bolt but better in every meaningful way
-    * Plasma - best burst and sustain DPS for L/XL killing, completely useless vs S.
+    * Plasma - best burst and sustain DPS for L/XL killing, completely useless vs S
     * Paranid Blast Mortar (S) - Plasma+ -> more DPS, better heat management, better velocity
     * Split Thermal Disintegrators - weird mix of bolt and pulse.
 Low velocity/high fire ok vs fighters, shield bleed effect kills capital shields while the shields are still up.
-Like Burst Rays but capable of dealing actual damage once surface modules are dealt with.
+Like Burst Rays but capable of dealing actual damage once surface modules are dealt with
     * Snipers - 10km range (realistically vs capitals only at range), wait 30 seconds between shots.
 Awful heat management, mediocre damage output.
 No hardpoint gimbal.
 Feel awful to use.
 Can sometime shoot M ships, but by the time you're ready to fire again they'll have recharged half the damage you did